CIP-RIU/datacheck/README.md

 README
 ========================================================

 The package provides functionality to check variables against a set of basic format rules.
+This is useful in data migration or data cleaning to quickly check assumptions about